 Many potential home shoppers may feel that their credit score is not up to snuff to become homeowners.
 The truth is you can actually get a mortgage in some cases moderate, low and even no credit score at all.

 After the great recession, the average credit score on a closed Fannie Mae mortgage went up to 755 in 2015 (according to CNBC) and has drifted down over the last few years.
-In 2017, Mortgage 1’s average credit score our most accommodating 30 year, FHA program is 602.
+In 2017, Mortgage 1’s average credit score for the FHA program is 602.
 Mortgage 1 is happy to work with anyone regardless of where they fall on the credit score range.

 Step #1 is to find out exactly where the borrower falls the credit scoring model that the two major mortgage underwriters Fannie and Freddie use.
 Many people get free credit scores online that are not accepted by Fannie or Freddie.
 The best way to do that is through Mortgage 1’s SNAP APP, where we not only pull a credit report but you can find out instantly if you qualify for a conditional mortgage approval.